gtanczyk/genaicode/docs/design/context_optimization_feature.md

 - Import the new `executeStepContextOptimization` function
 - Add a new step in the `promptService` function to call `executeStepContextOptimization`
 - Use the optimized source code for the subsequent `getSourceCode` function call
-- Implement warning mechanism if the cheap model doesn't provide useful summaries
+- Implement a warning mechanism if the cheap model doesn't provide useful summaries

 ### 5. Error Handling and Fallback